ZA1NZAFAR/practical-exercises-DevOps/TP-2/README.md

 7. Run `kubectl describe service nginx-service` to get more details on the pod created by step 1.
 Note the "Selector" line, which shows that this service is using the "app=nginx-web" label to note the pods that will be part of this service.

+8. Scale Deployment Use Cases:
+   Run  `kubectl scale deployment --replicas=N nginx-web`

+   - Handling Traffic / Performing Load Testing
+   - Maintaining High Availability
+   - Adjusting Horizontal Auto-Scaling
+   - Optimizing Resource Utilization

-8. Delete the service and the deployment using `kubectl delete service nginx-service` and `kubectl delete deployment nginx-web`, respectively.
+9. Delete the service and the deployment using `kubectl delete service nginx-service` and `kubectl delete deployment nginx-web`, respectively.
 Use `kubectl get pods` to verify that deleting the deployment also deleted the pod.
+.
 ## Part 3: Manage our backend and frontend application

 In this final part, you'll examine more details on pods, deployments, and services, and work with the YAML files that define these objects in Kubernetes.